rdwatters/wattersio/content/singletons/about.md

 ---
-title: About
+title: About Me
 subtitle:
 date: 2016-07-20
 modified: false
 tags: [about, ryan watters]
+permalink: /about/
 categories:
 ori_date:
-description: Information about site owner, Ryan Watters.
+description: Information about me, Ryan Watters.
+I'm flattered that you're interested in reading about my favorite subject to talk about.
 type: singletons
 aliases:
 ---